Police operation finds 36 people having 'private celebration' at unlicensed entertainment outlet in factory unit

 There were 36 patrons in the outlet, said to be having what authorities described as a "private celebration".

-The operation targeted criminal activities islandwide, including congregation hot spots such as Clarke Quay, Orchard Road and Boat Quay.
+The operation, which was conducted from Dec 15 to 26, targeted criminal activities islandwide, including congregation hot spots such as Clarke Quay, Orchard Road and Boat Quay.

 A total of 67 people were arrested - 46 men and 21 women aged between 27 and 85 - for their suspected involvement in a slew of illegal activities.